Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 preparing your beds to be turned into a no-dig garden

-If you want to know how to grow lettuce, you need to know about what growing conditions they like.
 While lettuce plants aren’t very fussy about soil conditions and are generally a tolerant crop, they need a constant supply of water, so water retention in the soil is important.

 You want to prepare the ground about two weeks before you sow your lettuce seeds or plant on your lettuce seedlings.